Polymer/old-docs-site/docs/start/reusableelements.md

 ## Share

 You can now share the link to your element hosted on GitHub pages with the world.
-As we used the `untitled-element` repo, {{site.project_title}} will give you a styled component page out of the box that looks a little like this:
+As we used the `seed-element` repo, {{site.project_title}} will give you a styled component page out of the box that looks a little like this:

 ![Preview of the component langing page, displaying the element title in the header with a demo link next to it.
 The rest of the page contains formatted summary and attribute/method/event information parsed from the documentation in your element](/images/publishing-polymer-elements/image_6.png)

-You can check out the [live](http://polymerlabs.github.io/untitled-element/components/untitled-element/) version of this page for the `untitled-element` project.
+You can check out the [live](http://polymerlabs.github.io/seed-element/components/seed-element/) version of this page for the `seed-element` project.

-This page uses our [core-component-page](https://github.com/Polymer/core-component-page) element to parse out documentation from your element as long as you’re using our custom flavour of [JSDoc comments](http://usejsdoc.org/about-getting-started.html). `untitled-element` includes boilerplate for these comments out of the box.
+This page uses our [core-component-page](https://github.com/Polymer/core-component-page) element to parse out documentation from your element as long as you’re using our custom flavour of [JSDoc comments](http://usejsdoc.org/about-getting-started.html). `seed-element` includes boilerplate for these comments out of the box.

 This allows us to automatically group your documentation by attributes, methods and events, show an example and provide a summary of what your element does.
-It can also provide you to a link to an element [demo](http://polymerlabs.github.io/untitled-element/components/untitled-element/demo.html).
+It can also provide you to a link to an element [demo](http://polymerlabs.github.io/seed-element/components/seed-element/demo.html).

 ##Where to go next?